OWASP/www-chapter-porto/index.md

 ## Welcome to the OWASP Porto chapter
 Welcome to the new OWASP Porto chapter.

-The objective of this chapter is to promote application security in Portugal, through the engagement of the local community, meetings and events organization, and project participation.
+The objective of this chapter is to promote application security in Porto, through the engagement of the local community, meetings and events organization, and project participation.

 [Join us](https://owasp.org/membership)!